yizhezhixing/yizhezhixing/README.md

 ---

 ### 📌 Projects
-- 🧠 [GraphRAG-KM](https://github.com/GraphRAG-KM/GraphragKM) — A framework for transforming industrial documents into ontologies and concept models using LLMs and clustering
+- 🧠 [GraphRAG-KM](https://github.com/GraphRAG-KM/GraphragKM) — A framework for transforming industrial documents into ontologies and concept models using LLMs and clustering.
+  The related research paper has been **accepted** for publication.

 ---